Anongnito/quickPic-TakePicturesFromBrowser/README.md

 Using pure JavaScript and glfx.js for effects.

-Thank you Evan Wallace for glfx.js
+Thank you Evan Wallace for glfx.js @evanw